cat-matta/MicroMouse/README.md

 NOTE NOTE NOTE
 ---------------
 When using git and editing files, everyone has to be on the SAME PAGE.
 Meaning that if I did a change and you didn't pull it and then you edit the code and push it, there will be a conflict.
-Git pull will REPLACE WHATEVER you .
+Git pull will REPLACE WHATEVER you have.
 SO PLEASE BE CAREFULL and ALWAYS RUN:

 $ git pull --no-edit